simbricks/simbricks/doc/learn/concepts/architecture/index.rst

-* **Image builder** (:image-builder:`\ `): a small, simulator-independent packer harness that builds *base* Linux images and their boot artifacts (kernel, initrd, ELF ``vmlinux``), including the ``base`` image shipped with SimBricks.
+* **Image builder** (:image-builder:`\ `): a small, simulator-independent packer harness that builds *base* Linux images and their boot artifacts (kernel, initrd, ELF ``vmlinux``), including the images SimBricks publishes to its image registry.
 Virtual prototypes build on top of such images from the script itself, which is where most image work happens — see :ref:`sec-disk-images`.

 * **Examples** (:simbricks-examples:`\ `): ready-to-run example virtual prototypes used throughout this documentation.